abdulwaheed76/practices/README.md

 Clients, product owners, project managers may try their best to clarify things but it is your duty to clear up requirements and make up your understandings in such a way that the product owner or project manager does not says "Why you did this? where is that feature? this should have been done differently or this is missing".
 So clear up scope of responsibility before giving estimates and far before performing any development.

 #### Correct estimation - exaeplary
+1. 1 {hours} : Estimation and understanding requirements
+      1. 0.5 {hours} : Basic understandings of task
-1. 1 hour : Research on xyz // If unclear things/ POC needed.
-This should be done before any other execution or final estimation
+      1. 0.5 {hours} : Talk, Research on xyz // If unclear things/ POC needed.
+This should be done before any other execution or final estimation of xyz or related things
 1. 1 hour : BK: Backend datababase design
       1. {hours} : {Item} // core thinking, designing
       1. {hours} : {Item} // creating schema in knex migration